Jan. 6 probe: Trump did 'everything' to overturn election

 WASHINGTON (AP) — Chairman Bennie Thompson opened Thursday's prime-time hearing of the Jan.
-6 committee saying Donald Trump as president did "everything in his power to overturn the election" he lost to Joe Biden, including before and during the deadly Capitol attack.
+6 investigating committee, saying Donald Trump as president did "everything in his power to overturn the election" he lost to Joe Biden, including before and during the deadly Capitol attack.

 “He lied, he bullied, he betrayed his oath,” charged Thompson, D-Miss.